pagopa/pdv-ms-tokenizer/README.md

 Now, we need to setup the table on DynamoDB:

-Launch tests
+Launch the following test to generate the CreateTableRequest
 ```
-./mvnw clean test
+./mvnw test -DfailIfNoTests=false -Dtest=DaoTestConfig#generateCreateTableRequest
 ```
-After tests results, in the directory *connector/dao/target/test/dynamodb-local-template* you'll find *Token.json* file which we can use to create the Token table on the local Dynamo instance with the following **aws cli** command:
+After test result, in the directory *connector/dao/target/test/dynamodb-local-template* you'll find *Token.json* file which we can use to create the Token table on the local Dynamo instance with the following **aws cli** command:

 ```
-aws dynamodb create-table --cli-input-json file://<BASE_PATH>/Token.json
+aws dynamodb create-table --region local --cli-input-json file://<BASE_PATH>/Token.json
 ```
+If you started DynamoDB local on different port from default, you have to add the following parameter from previous command: `--endpoint-url http://localhost:<PORT>`

 To run the above command, you'll first need to export the following Environment Variables, with dummy values:

-- AWS_REGION
 - AWS_ACCESS_KEY_ID
-- AWS_SECRET_ACCESS_KEY_ID
+- AWS_SECRET_ACCESS_KEY

 Then, set the following Environment Variables: